bluke90/Web-Components/README.md

     - Created a JavaScript array for accessing your html template files instead of appending them to the page.
     - Handles ensuring files are imported in the correct order to prevent issues with web component JS files being loaded before template is appeneded
     - Provides a standard way of accessing your template files from JS files

+## Blazor Setup
+    - Place components folder at top level of your wwwroot folder
+    - replace import.js and components.json with the ones in the Blazor folder
+    - Add import.js and jQuery to your App.razor file

 ## Setup: